Kitware/dive/docs/Attributes.md

 Attributes are properties that can be assigned to an entire track or a single detection within a track.
 Attributes are created within a dataset using the Track Details panel.

-!!! info

-    Attributes were previously globally defined.
-They are now defined on each individual dataset.

 ## Background/Terms

 It’s important to note that there are attribute definitations and then track/detection attributes.
 Attributes definitions are all the possible attributes that can be assigned to tracks or detection.
 Think of them as a template for the attributes that can be set on tracks/detections.
 Track attributes are information for the entire track and detection attributes are information for the specific frame or instance of time.